ZBR8714/Marvel-Rivals-Ult-Tracker/README.md

 1. Go to the main page of this GitHub repository.
 2. Click the green **`< > Code`** button near the top.
 3. In the dropdown menu, click **`Download ZIP`**.
 4. Find the downloaded ZIP file (usually in your `Downloads` folder) and **unzip it**.
 You can right-click it and select "Extract All...".
-This will create a folder named something like `Marvel-Rivals-Tracker-main`.
+This will create a folder named something like `Marvel-Rivals-Ult-Tracker-main`.

 ### **Step 2: Install Python**